-Yang et al. [25] studied the problem of efficient content replication in a peer-to-peer network.
-They showed that the capacity of the network to serve a content grows exponentially with time in the case of a flash crowd, and that a key improvement on peer-to-peer file replication is to split the content into several pieces.
-Qiu et al. [21] proposed a refined model of BitTorrent and showed its high efficiency.
-These studies show that a peer-to-peer architecture for file replication is a major improvement compared to a client server architecture, whose capacity of service does not scale with the number of peers.
+Yang et al. [26] studied the problem of efficient content replication in a peer-to-peer network.
+They showed that the capacity of the network to serve content grows exponentially with time in the case of a flash crowd, and that a key improvement on peer-to-peer file replication is to split the content into several pieces.
+Qiu et al. [22] proposed a refined model of BitTorrent and showed its high efficiency.
+In summary, these studies show that a peer-to-peer architecture for file replication is a major improvement compared to a client server architecture, whose capacity of service does not scale with the number of peers.

 However, both studies assume global knowledge, which is not realistic.
-Indeed, they assume that each peer knows all the other peers, and that each peer can always find an interesting piece of content on any other peer.
+Indeed, they assume that each peer knows all the other peers.
 As a consequence, the results obtained with this assumption can be considered as the optimal case.
 In real implementations, there is no global knowledge.
 The challenge is then to design a peer-to-peer protocol that achieves a level of efficiency close to the one achieved in the case of global knowledge.

-The two keys of efficient peer-to-peer content replication are piece and peer selection strategies.
-Indeed, in a peer-topeer system, the content is split into several pieces, and each peer acts as a client and a server.
+Piece and peer selection strategies are the two keys of efficient peer-to-peer content replication.
+Indeed, in a peerto-peer system, the content is split into several pieces, and each peer acts as a client and a server.
 Therefore, each peer can receive and give any piece to any other peer.
-An efficient piece selection strategy should guarantee that each peer can always find an interesting piece on any other peer.
+An efficient piece selection strategy should guarantee that each peer can always find an interesting piece from any other peer.
 The rationale is to offer the largest choice of peers to the peer selection strategy.
 An efficient peer selection strategy should maximize the capacity of service of the system.
-In particular, the peer selection should be based on efficiency criteria, e.g., upload and download capacity, and should not be biased by the lack of available pieces in some peers.
+In particular, it should employ selection criteria based, e.g., on upload and download capacity, and should not be biased by the lack of available pieces in some peers.

-The rarest first algorithm is a piece selection strategy that consists in selecting the rarest pieces first.
-This simple strategy used by BitTorrent performs better than a random piece selection strategy [5], [9].
-However, Gkantsidis et al. [11] argued using simulations that the rarest first algorithm may lead to the scarcity of some pieces of content and proposed a solution based on network coding.
-Whereas this solution is elegant and has raised a lot of attention, it leads to several complex deployment issues such as security or computational complexity.
-Other solutions based on source coding [18] have also been proposed to solve the claimed deficiencies of the rarest first algorithm.
+The rarest first algorithm is a piece selection strategy that consists of selecting the rarest pieces first.
+This simple strategy used by BitTorrent performs better than random piece selection strategies [5, 9].
+However, Gkantsidis et al. [11] argued based on simulations that the rarest first algorithm may lead to the scarcity of some pieces of content and proposed a solution based on network coding.
+Whereas this solution is elegant and has raised a lot of interest, it leads to several complex deployment issues such as security and computational cost.
+Other solutions based on source coding